 There are a lot of cheaper flights, but one thing that might be missing from Split Airport is RyanAir flights.

-If you’d like to travel with RyanAir, you’ll have to buy a plane ticket to Zagreb and then travel some other way to Split, but for some, this might be the most cost-effective option.
+If you’d like to travel with RyanAir, you’ll have to buy a plane ticket to Zagreb and then travel some other way to Split, like a taxi from Zagreb airport where you need to book in advance first, but for someone, this might be the most cost-expensive option.

 Split public transport

 Split has a number of city bus routes, but none of them operate in the town core, that is, in Diocletian’s palace and around it.
-They are frequent and a good way of getting to Marjan or some of the beaches, but you won’t need them for discovering the old town.
+They are frequent and a good way of getting to Marjan or some of the beaches, but you won’t need them to discover the old town.

 Split also has an intercity bus route for neighboring villages and towns like Trogir and Makarska, so you can visit any of the smaller places from Split to Makarska with a less than 10 euro ticket.